Cole Anderson-James: 2020-present

 During the 2020 COVID-19 lockdowns in the United Kingdom, Anderson-James began releasing videos on TikTok and YouTube of himself lip-synching to Ricky Gervais' The Office character David Brent.
 He was soon spotted by Gervais, who followed Anderson-James on Twitter.
 In 2021, after directly contacting Gervais, asking if there were any cameo roles available on the third (and final) series of After Life, Gervais created a guest role for Anderson-James.
 "On the premise you don't ask, you don't get, [...] months went past and I didn't hear anything.
 I thought 'it's not happening', and then I got an email saying 'audition for After Life [season] 3' and my head exploded."
 Anderson-James' videos also caught the attention of Emily Atack, who cast him in her eponymously titled comedy series, as her love-interest "Fit Jason".

 Later in 2022, Anderson-James appeared as Darren in the BBC comedy Murder, They Hope, alongside Johnny Vegas and Sian Gibson.

+In December 2025, it was announced that Anderson-James would compete in the eighth series of Celebrity SAS: Who Dares Wins.
+The series premiered on Channel 4 in January 2026.

+Personal life

+Legal issues

+In October 2025, Anderson-James was fined more than £1,000 and disqualified from driving for eight months, after he was caught speeding in April 2025; he admitted the offence.